microsoft/iotedge-k8s-doc/src/examples/helloworld.md

       --set "provisioning.deviceConnectionString=$connStr"

     ```

-    >*Setting the `runAsNonRoot` edgeAgent env variable causes all IoT Edge modules to be launched in containers using a non-root user account for improved security.
-The edgeAgent is always started in a container as a non-root user.*

 6. In a couple of minutes, you should see the workload modules defined in the edge deploymentment running as pods along with `edgeagent` and `iotedged`.
 Confirm this using: